Reecepbcups/minecraft-panel/README.md

 # Update src/utils/config.py PATH_TO_CONFIG_FILE for custom config location

 # First run it will prompt you to source the bashrc file for the console alias
-python minecraft-panel/src/console.py
+python src/console.py

-hostnamectl hostname myMachineName

-git config --global user.name "Reece" git config --global user.email "Reece@gmail.com" git config credential.helper store
+# git config --global user.name "Reece"
+# git config --global user.email "Reece@gmail.com"
+# git config credential.helper store

 # You can view all params to change with `sysctl -a`
 echo "65535" > /proc/sys/fs/file-max